rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

     - $t_f=$ time per arithmetic operation i.e. the inverse of the FLOPS in Table 1.
 - Assume an implementation of an algorithm, for which the runtime on the machine is characterized by:
     - $m=$ number of words moved between fast and slow memory to complete the algorithm,
-    - $f=$ number of arithmetic operations to complete the algorithm,
+    - $f=$ number of arithmetic operations to complete the algorithm.

 We can then define $CI_{\text{runtime}}=\frac{f}{m}$, a property  **of the runtime of an implementation of the algorithm** that is called *the computational intensity*.
 It is the average number of flops per slow memory access.
 While the previously defined FPL factor, **a property of the machine**, is just given as $FPL_{\text{hardware}}=\frac{t_m}{t_f}$.